 Embracing Lazulite's Healing Energies

-Aside from being visually striking, this stone also boasts powerful lazulite healing properties.
+Aside from its visual appeal, this stone also boasts powerful healing properties.
 These properties span the physical, emotional, and spiritual realms, making it a versatile tool for holistic wellness.

-Physically, lazulite is believed to support the immune system, particularly through its positive effect on the lymphatic system.
+Physically, lazulite is believed to support the immune system, particularly by positively affecting the lymphatic system.
 It can alleviate:

 offering sensory comfort.